 - Make sure medical care is overseen by a doctor and that physician services are accessible 24-7 for emergency services.

 Many nursing homes in Florida do provide adequate care to residents.
 However, one Government Accountability Office (GAO) study revealed that 25 percent of the nearly 17,000 elder care facilities in the U.S. had deficiencies that caused actual harm to residents or put residents at serious risk of injury or death.
-The actual number is probably quite a bit higher, as those are only the instances about which researchers were able to learn.
+The nursing home negligence attorneys at our Fort Lauderdale firm believe that the actual number is probably quite a bit higher, as those are only the instances about which researchers were able to learn.
 This is a highly vulnerable population and the daily risks they face are often vastly underreported.Identifying Nursing Home Abuse and Neglect

 One of the biggest reasons Florida nursing home neglect, negligence and abuse goes on for so long is because residents can’t speak up or are afraid to do so, and loved ones simply don’t see the signs.

 Suspicious, sudden or unexplained changes in conditions could be an indicator of neglect or abuse.
 Some things that should send up warning flags include: